Finance in the Spotlight - How can you manage debt during COVID-19?

 Be open and honest about your circumstances and expect your funder to ask for detailed responses to questions relating to your business, current income levels and any plans you have to develop your business during 2021.

 Business rentYou should continue to pay your rent if you are in a position to do so.
 Businesses that are unable to pay in full should communicate with their landlord and continue paying as much as they can.
 To support businesses to negotiate affordable rental agreements, the Government has published a Code of Practice for commercial property relationships during the COVID-19 pandemic which you can refer to.
-If you are struggling and cannot afford to make any payments, you will be protected from eviction until 31 March 2021.
-In addition, the Government has extended the restriction on landlords using Commercial Rents Arrears Recovery to enforce unpaid rent on commercial leases to the end of March.
+If you are struggling and cannot afford to make any payments, you will be protected from eviction until 25 March 2022.

 Tax liabilities (corporation tax, VAT, income tax, national insurance contributions etc.)

 The Government introduced several measures to help businesses manage tax during the pandemic:

 - VAT deferral – if you deferred VAT due from 20 March to 30 June 2020 and weren't able to pay the full amount by the end of March 2021 you could take advantage of the Government's VAT deferral ‘New Payment Scheme’ and spread your payments over a series of equal monthly instalments, interest-free.
 The scheme has now closed and any deferred VAT outstanding after 30 June 2021 will be treated as debt and may be subject to a penalty.

 - Payment holidays for self-assessment tax – if you deferred your July 2020 Payment on Account and were unable to pay your tax bill in full by 31 January you would not be charged the 5% late payment penalty if you paid your tax or set up a payment plan by 1 April 2021 (Note: interest is charged from 1 February)